 The Clash Of The Twins

-The devastation wast immense and vast and the Nelony of the our time had never seen any thing of the like.
+The devastation was immense and vast.
+Nelony Ardbloem had never seen any thing of the like.
 The Aerth itself was scorched as if scraped by a tremendous hand of brimstone, the life literally wiped from it.
 The oceans were a pungent and sickly putrid swamp of black goo and death.
-The Twins of Lorr had done their work and kept to their plans.
+The Twins of Lorr had done their work and poisoned the delicate web of life the world over.
 The plans that had been laid for thousands of years in advance and Nelony despite her current state felt the pain and suffering of those who'd been ceased by their cleansing of the Aerth.

-In her current capacity and since being once again infused with the Aerth Mother powers of the world, our world she'd drawn upon the great reserves of life and the living to replenish and restore the damage they'd etched upon the creation.
-Though she could not return life to the dead, she could replace and renew the life that was there, beginning the cycle fresh and healthy.
-As taxing as this was upon hershe flew over the oceans and lands, healing what was left.
+In her current capacity and since being once again infused with the Aerth Mother powers of the world, our world, she'd drawn upon the great reserves of life and the living to replenish and restore the damage they'd etched upon the creation.
+Though she could not return life to the dead, she could replace and renew the life that was there, struggling to survive, hence, beginning the cycle fresh and healthy.
+As taxing as this was upon her, she flew over the oceans and lands, healing what was left.

 "Plans that have been set so long ago will never disappear, for they've been practiced and learned in the annals of every facet of civilization upon this barren and rocky world.
 Most are a part of this plan and they do not even know it.
 For better or for worse they all play their part without pleasure or remorse.
-What makes you think that you can stop such a force as a hidden malevolence that has been a part of each and every so called noble being of this Aerth?"
-Malrath and Shelrath, the Twins of Lorr spoke in unison for they knew of no independence from one another.
+What makes you think that you can stop such a force as a hidden malevolence that has been a part of each and every so called noble being of this Aerth?
+Every tragedy and war.
+Every genocide and devastation," Malrath and Shelrath, the Twins of Lorr spoke in unison for they knew of no independence from one another.

 "I could not have said so better myself."
 Nelony Theearin nodded in agreement admiring her sister from the ages.